PlanktoScope/forklift/docs/specs/00-package.md

        - /var/lib/planktoscope/machine-name
      ```

-- `tags` is an array of strings specifying labels which must be associated with the required filesystem entity.
+- `tags` is an array of strings specifying labels which must be associated with the required fileset.

    - This field is optional.

    - These tags have no semantic meaning within the Forklift package specification, but tag requirements can be used for arbitrary purposes.
-For example, tags can be used to require a filesystem entity annotated with information about file types, file permissions, schema versions, etc. If a package deployment specifies that it requires a filesystem entity with one or more tags, then another package deployment will only be considered to satisfy the filesystem entity dependency if it provides a filesystem entity matching both the required path(s) and all required tags.
-This is useful in ensuring that a filesystem entity provided by one package deployment is compatible with the schema version required by another package deployment, for example.
+For example, tags can be used to require a fileset annotated with information about file types, file permissions, schema versions, etc. If a package deployment specifies that it requires a fileset with one or more tags, then another package deployment will only be considered to satisfy the fileset dependency if it provides a fileset matching both the required path(s) and all required tags.
+This is useful in ensuring that a fileset provided by one package deployment is compatible with the schema version required by another package deployment, for example.

    - Example: